dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 Introduction
 ____________

 The Ensemble-Stat tool may be run to create simple ensemble forecasts (mean, probability, spread, etc) from a set of several forecast model files to be used by the MET statistics tools.
 If observations are also included, ensemble statistics such as rank histograms, probability integral transform histograms, spread/skill variance, relative position and continuous ranked probability score are produced.
 A climatology file may also be provided, and will be used as a reference forecast in several of the output statistics.
 Finally, observation error perturbations can be included prior to calculation of statistics.
-Details about and equations for the statistics produced for ensembles are given in Appendix :ref:`C MET verification measures for ensemble forecasts<App_C-ensemble>`.
+Details about and equations for the statistics produced for ensembles are given in Appendix :numref:`App_C-ensemble`.

 Scientific and statistical aspects
 __________________________________